-Good biosecurity can reduce the risk of disease entering your property, spreading throughout your herd and/or moving to other farms.
+Good biosecurity can reduce the risk of disease entering your property, spreading throughout your herd and moving to other farms.

 Entry controls and protocols, hygiene requirements, equipment/vehicle decontamination, animal health records and visitor logs can all support a good biosecurity program.

-All visitors to your property, including stock transporters, feed deliveries, veterinarians/technicians and employees need to be aware of, and comply with, your biosecurity arrangements.
+All visitors to your property, including stock transporters, feed deliveries, vets, technicians and employees need to be aware of, and comply with, your biosecurity arrangements.